practicingruby/erlang-practice/JOURNAL.md

 * When pattern matching, `5.0 = 5` fails, and `5.0 =:= 5` evaluates as `false`.
 What's the correct way to compare floats and ints by value?

+* The erlang module is (very roughly) analogous to Ruby's kernel module... all sorts of global utility functions.

+* Working through the exercises at the end of PE Ch4 gave me a nice introduction to lots of primitive erlang features, but also left me wondering whether what their high level alternatives are.
+The cost of simplicity is that sometimes "easy" tasks feel a bit more complicated than they need to be because you're working with such bare constructs.
+Still, the appealing aspect is that the code is definitely easier to reason about in the end.
+This is a design aesthetic that I've been consistently split-minded about, whenever comparing Ruby to functional languages or minimal scripting languages like Lua.
+One thing I am curious about studying is to what extent these issues feel bothersome when working on larger projects than what is typically covered in intro tutorials -- I don't have a good guess at that.

+* I should probably find someone who knows Erlang fairly well to review my Ch4 exercises, as I think there are probably better idioms than the ones I used.